McBurney and Black

-The aim is to share their legacy and that of others by offering a curated collection of Irish Linens and haberdashery.
+The aim is to share their legacy and that of many others by offering a carefully curated collection of Irish Linens and haberdashery.

 The collection is constantly changing as buyers find the perfect tablecloth or set of napkins - so the challenge is to find more beautiful, unique and sometimes quirky pieces to tempt you.

 Fiona McKelvie, Founder

 Just because a piece of linen is vintage doesn’t mean it has to be used in a traditional way.
 I love to combine the old and new, creating a way to enjoy these timeless treasures in our modern lives.

 I maintain a close connection to the home of Irish Linen, heading home to Northern Ireland regularly to view estate sales and private collections and at the same time making new friends in the wider linen community.

 I also arrange linen tours for textile enthusiasts from time to time and lecture regularly on the history of Irish Linen to a wide variety of organisations, from international tour groups to museums and historical societies.